-Estimates for larger geographic areas have smaller relative errors than those for smaller geographic areas.
+- □ Estimates for larger geographic areas have smaller relative errors than those for smaller geographic areas.
 Uncertainty increases as geographic size decreases.
-(Except for the impact of the Canterbury earthquakes on Christchurch) Areas with the largest relative errors are generally those experiencing the most-rapid population

-Observed inaccuracies in estimates cannot be attributed to one particular factor.
+(Except for the impact of the Canterbury earthquakes on Christchurch) - Areas with the largest relative errors are generally those experiencing the most-rapid population change (either increase or decrease) and/or those experiencing significant swings in net migration - Observed inaccuracies in estimates cannot be attributed to one particular factor.
 However, the external migration component is likely to play an important role.
 Eg the 'permanent and long-term' migration measure (based largely on passengers' stated travel intentions or stated durations of stay/absence), has tended to understate the contribution of net migration to New Zealand's population change, particular during 2001-06.